ibm-cloud-docs/sap/sap-environment-vpc-infrastructure.md

 IOPS values are measured based on 16 KB block size with a 50-50 read/write mix.
 To achieve a maximum I/O throughput, it's advisable to look at the tier and custom profiles available for storage and find the optimal combination of size and IOPS.

 Storage volumes differ in performance, depending on their IOPS tier.
 You can select among 3, 5, and 10 IOPS/GB (see [Tiered IOPS profiles](/docs/vpc?topic=vpc-block-storage-profiles#tiers)).
-You can also select a [custom s
+You can also select a [custom size](/docs/vpc?topic=vpc-block-storage-profiles#custom) (in GB and IOPS) that is based on the size of the storage.

+If you need more than the initially provisioned storage in your server, you can attach extra volumes to a it later.
+Contact [{{site.data.keyword.cloud_notm}} Support](/docs/get-support?topic=get-support-using-avatar#getting-support) for extension options if the attached storage is insufficient for your workload.

+### Shared Storage
+{: #vpc-env-shared-storage}

+Block storage can be detached and attached to other servers at any time, but, only to one server at the same time.

+No shared storage for servers is available in VPC at time of writing.